2017 Animal Charity Evaluators Giving Metrics Report

 - “Recommended Charities” refers to both Top and Standout Charities.

 - “Recommended Charity Fund” or “RCF” refers to ACE’s Fund that was launched on November 27, 2017 to support ACE’s recommended charities in accordance with our research team’s recommended allocation.
 Although grants from this Fund were distributed in January 2018, we are including them in this report because the donations for that grant period were made in 2017.

 How We Track Money Moved

 Midway through 2015, we started collecting donations on behalf of our Top Charities.
-While this has helped us a great deal in learning how donors use our recommendations, it accounts for just 9% of the total amount of donations that ACE has influenced to our recommended charities.
-The remaining 91% of donations are reported to us by those charities or by donors themselves.
+This has helped us a great deal in learning how donors use our recommendations.
+In 2017, donations through ACE accounted for almost 26% of the total amount of donations that ACE influenced to our recommended charities (an increase from 9% in 2016).
+The remaining 74% of donations were reported to us by those charities or by donors themselves.

 Twice per year, we ask our Top Charities to report to us on the amount of donations they’ve received that they know were influenced by ACE.
-Each charity tracks this differently.
-We think they report the donations that they know were influenced by ACE with a high level of accuracy, though there may be additional donations influenced by ACE that they do not know about because the donor does not indicate ACE’s influence on their decision to give.
-In January 2017, we started reaching out to our Standout Charities as well to ask if they knew of any donations that were influenced by ACE in 2016.
-We have also had an increasing number of donors who report to us directly about the giving they did as a result of ACE’s charity recommendations.1
+As a condition of being an ACE Top Charity, we ask them to establish a tracking system to help both us and them understand the impact of their recommendation.
+Each charity tracks this differently; some use checkboxes on their donation forms, while others add flags to their donors’ records when they mention ACE in follow-up correspondence.
+We think they report the donations that they know were influenced by ACE with a high level of accuracy, though there may be additional donations influenced by ACE that they do not know about because some donors may not indicate ACE’s influence on their decision to give.
+In 2017, we started reaching out to our Standout Charities to ask if they knew which of their donations were influenced by ACE.
+We have also had an increasing number of donors who report to us directly about the giving they did as a result of ACE’s charity recommendations.2

 Money Moved to Recommended Charities By Year